We’ve all been there.

 And as you can see, there can be a lot of overlap between physical and mental cravings.

-For example, someone might crave sweets because they’re tired (physical) or because they want a sugar high (mental).
+For example, someone might crave sweets because they’re tired (physical) or want a sugar high (mental).

 The same goes for somebody who craves cigarettes.
 They might crave nicotine because their body is physically addicted to it.